samuraibeach/samurai/terms-of-service.md

 <p><strong>9.
 Limitation of Liability</strong></p>
 <p>See Website Terms of Use</p>
 <p><strong>10.
 Acceptance and Acknowledgement of Terms</strong></p>

-<p>Use of this website constitutes acceptance of these Terms.
+Use of this website constitutes acceptance of these Terms.
 You acknowledge that you have read and are bound by the Terms, as well as any other usage agreements of Ours, including the Website Terms of Use that may govern your conduct.
 Thank you for participating in the Blog.
-Please do not hesitate to contact us at info@samuraiportstephens.com.au if you have questions.</p>
+Please do not hesitate to contact us at info@samuraiportstephens.com.au if you have questions.